Connectivity of spaces of directed paths in geometric models for concurrent computation: Algorithmics

 \subsubsection{Estimation of the number of path components}

-Mutually reachable critical vertices (with spare capacity $1$), or rather their future links allow estimating the number of path components of the space of d-paths between vertices: For every critical vertex $c\in X_0$, consider the connected components $c_i$ of its future link (there are at most $n$ of them) and the partial order relation $\preceq$ given by reachability (within $X$) between components of various critical vertices.
-A (possibly empty) chain of components of future links (between a given source $s$ and target vertex $t$) can be realized by a d-path since reachability was assumed.
-It is known that every d-path in $\vec{P}(X)_s^t$ is d-homotopic to a \emph{tame} d-path with source $s$ and target $t$ (Ziemia\'{n}ski \cite[Prop.\ 6.28]{Ziemianski:12},\cite[Theorem 5.6]{Ziemianski:17}, Raussen \cite[Theorem 2.6]{Raussen:21}) that can only transit from one cube to another at a vertex.
-If a tame path enters a critical region $D^1(v)$, it has to leave it at its top vertex $c$ and along one of the 1-cubes $c_i$.
+Mutually reachable critical vertices (with spare capacity $1$), or rather their future links allow determining an upper bound to the number of path components of the space of directed paths between vertices: For every critical vertex $c\in X_0$, consider the connected components $c_i$ of its future link (there are at most $n$ of them) and the partial order relation $\preceq$ given by reachability (within $X$) between components of future links (each of them representing an edge) of various critical vertices.
+A (possibly empty) chain of components of future links (between a given source $s$ and target vertex $t$) can be realized by a directed path since reachability was assumed.
+It is known that every directed path in $\vec{P}(X)_s^t$ is d-homotopic to a \emph{tame} directed path with source $s$ and target $t$ (Ziemia\'{n}ski \cite[Prop.\ 6.28]{Ziemianski:12},\cite[Theorem 5.6]{Ziemianski:17}, Raussen \cite[Theorem 2.6]{Raussen:21}) that can only transit from one cube to another at a vertex.
+If a tame path enters a critical region $D^1(v)$, it has to leave it at its top vertex $c$ and then along one of the 1-cubes (edges) $c_i$.

-Moreover, two d-paths realizing a chain of components (no other critical vertices and critical regions involved!) are d-homotopic to each other.
+Moreover, two directed paths realizing a chain of components (no other critical vertices and critical regions involved!) are d-homotopic to each other.
 This can be seen by a minor modification of the proof of Corollary \ref{cor:conn}: At every critical vertex, only one of the possible future components is allowed.
 Excluding deadlocks and non-selected components of future links, all remaining vertices have a spare capacity at least $2$.

 Hence, the number of path components of $\vec{P}(X)_s^t$ can be estimated (from above) by the number of chains described above.
 If this number is not too large, the possible outcomes of \emph{all} executions can thus be determined by running one execution along every such chain.